 2.5.1.
-Propagation of NDV in SPF-ECE (OIE, 2018):
+Propagation of NDV in SPF-ECE (OIE, 2019):

-The locally isolated (NDV/Ch/Giza2014) was serially propagated in SPF-ECE for preparation of an inactivated oil emulsion ND vaccine.
-The virus was decimally in sterile physiological saline pH 7.2 (0.1ml) of each virus dilution was inoculated in to the allantoic sac of each of 10 days old SPF-ECE and incubated at 37°Cwith daily candling.
-Harvest the allantoic fluid of the inoculated eggs after 72 hrs. for examination of HA activity (according to OIE, 2018).
-The titer of the virus was adjusted to be 106 EID50/dose for vaccine preparation accoding to Egytian standard regulations for evaluation of veterinary Biologics (2017) and OIE (2018).
-The harvested allantoic fluid was tested for sterility against any bacterial, fungal and mycolasmal contamination in ECE.
+The locally isolated (NDV/Ch/Giza2014) was propagated in SPF-ECE for preparation of an inactivated oil emulsion ND vaccine.
+The virus was in sterile physiological saline pH 7.2, (0.1ml) of virus (virus titer) was inoculated in to the allantoic sac of each of 10 days old SPF-ECE and incubated at 37°C with daily candling.
+Harvest the allantoic fluid of the inoculated eggs after 72 hrs. for examination of HA activity.
+The harvested allantoic fluid was titrated in ECE.
+The titer of the virus was adjusted to be 10 EID50/dose for vaccine preparation and tested for sterility against any bacterial, fungal and mycolasmal contamination.